 They were doing a big sweeping shot and all I had to do was say, 'Proceed to sector seven', but I started speaking too early.
 A minor mistake, but James Cameron was like 'Hey!
 What the eff are you doing, Paul?
 You dropped the ball!'
 I was like, 'Oh my God!
 James Cameron swore at me!'
-A star-struck Paul Yates, while playing a small role in James Cameron's big budget film, Avatar
+Paul Yates on playing a small role in James Cameron's 2009 blockbuster Avatar

 Funny As traces the history of New Zealand comedy through archive footage, and extensive interviews with local comedy talent.
 Debuting on TVNZ 1 in July 2019, the five-part series explores how Kiwis "have used comedy to navigate decades of profound cultural change".
 Funny As touches on everything from live and musical comedy, to pioneers of Kiwi screen humour (e.g. Fred Dagg, Lynn of Tawa) and the hit exports of later years (Flight of the Conchords, Rose Matafeo).
 The series was made by production/creative agency Augusto, and produced by comedy veteran Paul Horan.